RightOn – Protecting the rights of older persons during the COVID19 pandemic

 The RightOn initiative provides a platform for debate and exchange of ideas on topical human rights issues through regular webinars, which takes place every Wednesday at 3 PM CEST.
-The eight of these Wednesday Web Chats will take place on 27th May 2020 and will focus on the issue of ‘Protecting the rights of older persons during the COVID19 pandemic’
+The eight of these Wednesday Web Chats took place on 27th May 2020 and focused on the issue of ‘Protecting the rights of older persons during the COVID19 pandemic’

 Older persons rank amongst the most affected groups by COVID-19.
 They face a higher mortality risk, with those over 80 years old dying at five times the average rate.
 The spread of COVID-19 in care homes and institutions is particularly devastating on older people’s lives and rights, with distressing reports indicating instances of neglect or mistreatment.

 Additionally, prevention and response-related measures can contribute to the deepening of their social isolation and their ability to exercise their autonomy and rights.
 Furthermore, the societal perception that COVID-19 is a disease of older people exacerbates already existing negative stereotypes about older persons who may be viewed as weak, unimportant and a burden on society.
 Such age-based discrimination may manifest itself in the differentiated provision of services with the treatment of older persons being perceived as having less value than the treatment of younger generations.